emikes919/eddymikes_blog/_posts/2022-08-06-why-i-started-this-blog.md

 ## **Clear writing = clear thinking**

 I spend the vast majority of my intellectually demanding time consuming information and content, rather than producing/creating it.
 Books, podcasts, blogs, articles, my Twitter feed, YouTube videos… it’s pretty much a one way street of information input.

-That information contains the building blocks of my ideas.
+That information represents the building blocks of my ideas.

 Translating ideas from thoughts into comprehendible written words challenges us to more deeply understand what we think.
 It’s amazing how I’ll think I know something and try to write it out, and that exercise reveals how hollow that thinking can be.
 There are other areas of life where I write - occasionally at my day job, for startups/side projects I’ve worked on, job hunts, and so on, but it’s pretty infrequent.
 Forcing myself to write more stimulates another part of my brain, reinforces and challenges my ideas, and improves the depth and quality of my thinking (if I was on the fence about that before, writing this first post proves it to me).